vicamo/kteam-tools/cranky/docs/cranking-the-kernel.md

 updateconfig" and checking no changes have been done;

 2) Runs "insert-ubuntu-changes" to insert into the changelog the changes that come from a master kernel.
-When "cranky-close" is run on a master kernel, it won't perform this step.
+When `cranky close` is run on a master kernel, it won't perform this step.

 3) Runs "debian/rules insertchanges", inserting into the changelog the changes